lllllll-llll-llllll/video_thumbnail_maker/README.md

 optional - defaults to `Name, Size, Resolution, Duration`
 additonal information about the video that will be displayed at the top of the image.
 can be `name`, `size`, `resolution`, `duration`, `fps`, `date`. `none` means no header.
+the ordering is maintained. can show the same information more than once.

 `timestamp` (timestamp, time, ts, t)
 optional - defaults to `southeast`